Shubhamjain6197/K8s-DualStack-ClusterDeployment-On-CentOS7/README.md

 4. Disable swap
 5. Initialize the master node using kubeadm
 6. Set up the kubectl configuration
-7. Install a pod network, such as Flannel
+7. Install a pod network, such as Calico,Flannel
+8. Assign role to worker nodes.

 ### On the Worker Nodes:

 1. Install Docker
 2. Start and enable Docker
+3. Set up the kubectl configuration
-3. Join the worker node to the cluster using the token generated during master node initialization
+4. Join the worker node to the cluster using the token generated during master node initialization
-4. Set up the kubectl configuration
 5. Repeat steps for the second worker node
 6. After completing these steps, you should have a Kubernetes cluster with one master node and two worker nodes.
 You can verify the cluster status using the kubectl command.